yuriipalam/Password-Manager/README.md

 # Password Manager

-This application is written in C++ and a little bit of Python.
-This app allows us to store our passwords in a very secure way.
-Our data is encrypted by AES-128 algorithm.
-We can store login, password and other notes.
+The application is written in C++, with encryption module in Python.
+It allows us to store credentials and other sensitive data in a very secure way.
+The database is encrypted by AES-128 algorithm.
 Windows Forms are used for the interface.
-Encryption algorithm is written in Python.
+The app creates a database file, so it is possible to import it from any other devices later.

-> .exe installer is available for Windows.
+- .exe installer is available for Windows.
 Tested on Windows 10